all0x0/hawk/README.md

-# Havencoin
+# Hawkcoin

 ![Havencoin Banner](git/img/IMG_6932.PNG)

-Havencoin ($HVN) is a play-to-earn token that's part of the TON (The Open Network) family.
+Hawk ($HVK) is a play-to-earn token that's part of the TON (The Open Network) family.
 It has been capturing attention thanks to its addictive gameplay and ease of use through the Telegram app.

 ## 🚀 Features